 The consolidated financial statements are presented in Georgian Lari, which is the Bank's presentation currency.
 The Bank's functional currency is US Dollar effective 1 January 2007.
 Prior to 1 January 2007, Georgian Lari was its functional currency.
 Each entity in the Group determines its own functional currency and items included in the financial statements of each entity are measured using that functional currency.
 Transactions in foreign currencies are initially recorded in the functional currency, converted at the rate of exchange ruling at the date of the transaction.
-Monetary assets and liabilities denominated in foreign currencies are retranslated into functional currency at functional currency rate of exchange ruling at the balance sheet date.
-Gains and losses resulting from the translation of foreign currency transactions are recognised in the consolidated income statement as gains less losses from foreign currencies - translation differences.
-Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates as at the date when the fair value was determined.
+Monetary assets and liabilities denominated in foreign currencies are retranslated into functional currency at functional currency transactions are recognised in the consolidated income statement as gains less losses from foreign currencies - translation differences.
+Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates as at the dates of the initial transactions.
+Non-monetary items measured at fair value in a foreign currency are translated using the exchange translated using the exchange rates as at the dates of the initial transactions.
+Non-monetary items measured at fair value in a foreign currency are translated using the exchange translated using the exchange rates at the date when the fair value was determined.